Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Introduction

-This paper extends our conference version~\citep{gu2022keypointguided} with the following additional contributions.
-We present the dual formulation for the proposed KPG-RL model, which is an unconstrained optimization problem.
+{This paper is extended from our conference version~\citep{gu2022keypointguided}.
+In the conference version~\citep{gu2022keypointguided}, we developed the keypoint-guided OT models in balanced setting for Kantorovich and Gromov-Wasserstein formulations, and in partial transport setting for Kantorovich formulation, which are evaluated in HDA application.
+The major extensions of this journal paper over conference version are the neural transport strategies based on deduced dual formulation of KPG-RL, the unbalanced keypoint-guided Kantorovich and Gromov-Wasserstein models, and applications to multi-omic single-cell alignment and I2I translation.
+We summarize additional contributions as follows: (1) We develop the keypoint-guided unbalanced OT in both Kantorovich and Gromov-Wasserstein formulations, solved by generalized Sinkhorn iteration.
+Meanwhile, the keypoint-guided partial OT is extended to the Gromov-Wasserstein model.
+(2) We present the dual formulation for the $\chi^2$-regularized KPG-RL model, which is an unconstrained optimization problem.
 To solve the dual problem, we parameterize the potentials using neural networks that are trained using mini-batch-based optimization algorithms.
 The transport plan is given by the strong duality using the learned potentials.
-With the learned transport plan, we propose a novel Manifold Barycentric Projection approach, KPG-RL-MBP, that transports source data to the barycenter of the conditional transport plan constrained into the target data manifold.
-We evaluate KPG-RL-MBP in semi-paired image-to-image translation, where a few paired and a large number of unpaired cross-domain images are available for training.
-We take the paired images are keypoints and utilize the proposed KPG-RL-MBP to transport source images to the target domain.
-Experiments on digit and natural animal images show that our approach can produce high-quality images and impose the guidance of keypoints.
+(3) With the learned transport plan, we propose two neural transport strategies, namely manifold barycentric projection and manifold sampling, to transport source data to the target data manifold.
+(4) We additionally conduct experiments of image-to-image translation task on MNIST and real natural animal data, and multi-omic single-cell alignment task on real cell data.
+Extensive experimental results demonstrate the effectiveness of the additionally proposed techniques.}

-\paragraph{} In the following sections, we discuss the related works in Sect.~\ref{sec:related_work}, and introduce the background of OT in Sect.~\ref{sec:background}.
-In Sect.~\ref{sec:kpg_ot}, we detail the proposed KPG-RL model.
-In Sect.~\ref{sec:large_scale}, we elaborate on the dual KPG-RL model with the manifold barycentric projection.
-In Sect.~\ref{sec:app_hda}, we apply our approach to HDA and I2I translation.
+In the following sections, we discuss the related works in Sect.~\ref{sec:related_work}, and introduce the background of OT in Sect.~\ref{sec:background}.
+In Sect.~\ref{sec:kpg_ot}, we detail our KPG-RL model with extensions to Kantorovich Problem and Gromov-Wasserstein model in partial and unbalanced OT settings.
+In Sect.~\ref{sec:large_scale}, we elaborate on the dual KPG-RL model with the neural transport strategies of manifold barycentric projection and manifold sampling.
+In Sect.~\ref{sec:app_hda}, we apply our approach to HDA, multi-omic single-cell alignment and I2I translation.
 Section~\ref{sec:conclusion} concludes this paper.